Boat Registration and Licenses in KansasPage Overview

-- Non-resident boats currently registered in another state being used in Kansas for less than 60 consecutive days.
+Non-resident boats currently registered in another state being used in Kansas for less than 60 consecutive days do not need to be registered.

-Kansas allows two options for boat registration: in person and through the mail.
+In Kansas, you can register your boat either in person or by mail.
 Regardless of which option you choose, your paperwork requirements will vary depending on how you obtained your boat:

 - Purchased from a dealer: Sales tax receipt or STD 8 tax form.